Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/02_fastqc.md

     * [`.fromPath`](https://www.nextflow.io/docs/latest/reference/channel.html#frompath) is a channel factory that creates a channel from one or more files matching a given path or pattern.
 In this case, this is our samplesheet `.csv` file contained in the `params.reads` parameter, provided with the `--reads` command line flag.
     * [`.splitCsv`](https://www.nextflow.io/docs/latest/reference/operator.html#splitcsv) splits the input file into rows, treating it as a CSV (Comma-Separated Values) file.
 The `header: true` option means that the first row of the CSV contains column headers, which will be used to access the values by name.
     * `.map { row -> [row.sample, file(row.fastq_1), file(row.fastq_2)] }` uses the [`.map`](https://www.nextflow.io/docs/latest/reference/operator.html#map) operator and some Groovy syntax to transform each row of the CSV file into a tuple, extracting the `sample` value, as well as the `fastq_1` and `fastq_2` file paths from the row.
     * [`.view()`](https://www.nextflow.io/docs/latest/operator.html#view) is a debugging step that outputs the transformed data to the console so we can see how the channel is structured.
-Its a great tool to use when building your channels.
+It's a great tool to use when building your channels.

 ???
 Tip "Tip: using the `view()` operator for testing"